yathit/google-sites-publisher/README.md

 Configuration
 -------------

-Hardcoded application setting, like bucket name, site name are defined in `js/admin/base.js`, `meta-data.js` and `js/data/data.js` files.
+Application constant and basic data, like bucket name, site name, common texts are defined in `js/admin/base.js`, `meta-data.js` and `js/data/data.js` files.
 Change them as necessary.
 Detail information about them are explained in the file itself.

 Compiling bioinformatic data